 "What could a book club discuss about your mystery?"
 The question came up at my launch party for By Cook or by Crook.
 Afterwards, someone suggested I post book club discussion questions on my website.
-You can download and print a copy of the questions on the Book Club page or read them here.
+You can download and print a copy of the questions about all my books on the Book Club page.

 Can you come up with other questions for a book club's discussion of a mystery?